inveniosoftware/docs-invenio-rdm/docs/develop/howtos/search_terms_migration.md

 The query is parsed in the application layer and the old term is replaced with the new one before passing the query to the search engine.

+!!! warning "Terms not in the mapping are not considered!"
+    When a search term mapping is defined, other terms (not present in the mapping) are not used by the search engine.
+    E.g. if a mapping is defined with a single term "description" that matches "metadata.description", all the other terms such as "metadata.title" will not work anymore.
+    Proceed with caution.

 ## Steps

 - Identify the search term to be mapped (e.g. `q=old_term:"value"`).